benofbrown/darksouls/Bloodbourne_all_Trophies.md

 - Drop down, get the Beast Rune, open up the cathedral area.
 - Grab the Wooden Shield
 - Get kidnapped, more materials and Moon rune.
+- Upgrade weapon, should be able to get to +4 or +5.
-- Run around Hemwick collecting materials, don't kill the boss yet though.
+- Run around Hemwick collecting materials.
+Kill Witches of Hemwick. **The Witch of Hemwick**
+- Upgrade weapon again, should be +5 or +6.
+- Equip Moon rune.
+- Go to Cathedral Ward.
+Talk to Eileen and kill Henryk.
 - Kill Amelia **Vicar Amelia**
 - Run to Forbidden Woods, grab the *Tonsil Stone*, White Church set, *Blue Elixir*, *Beast Raw* and open path to Iosefka's Clinic.
-- Upgrade to +6
+- Upgrade to +6 if not there already.
+- Cainhurst for materials, Reiterpallasch, Evelyn and *Executioner's Gloves* **Cainhurst**
+- Upgrade weapon to +7
 - Start of DLC, run around for upgrade materials.
 Grab the pendent where the Laurence fight is to save time later. *Blue Elixir* comes in handy here in the cave with the *Amygdalan Arm*.
 - Get to the second lantern, grab the *Whirlygig Saw* and suicide run for the *Beasthunter Saif*.
-- Upgrade weapon to +7
-- Kill Witch of Hemwick **The Witch of Hemwick**
-- Equip the Moon Rune
-- Cainhurst for materials, Reiterpallasch, Evelyn and *Executioner's Gloves* **Cainhurst**
 - Upgrade weapon to +8
 - Run though the woods, grabbing the Cannon on the way.
 - Shadows **Shadow of Yharnam**